isaacHagoel/svelte-dnd-action/README.md

 -   Rich animations (can be opted out of)
 -   Touch support
 -   Define what can be dropped where (dnd-zones optionally have a "type")
--   Scroll dnd-zones and/or the window horizontally or vertically by placing the dragged element next to the edge
+-   Scroll dnd-zones (of the relevant "type"), parent containers that contains them and/or the window horizontally or vertically by placing the dragged element next to the edge
 -   Supports advanced use-cases such as various flavours of copy-on-drag and custom drag handles (see examples below)
 -   Performant and small footprint (no external dependencies, no fluff code)
 -   Fully accessible (beta) - keyboard support, aria attributes and assistive instructions for screen readers